 Settings file (2)

-Now it says we have to make this newly-created file Apache-writable.
+We have to make this newly-created file Apache-writable:

 # setfacl -m g:www-data:rw sites/default/settings.phpRefresh the browser to see the effect.
 All requirement problems have been dealt with.

 Configure DatabaseThe next step is Set up database.
 This is the last place where you need to know the drupal database password.
 Substitute your actual password.